Su Temlett on Growth Mindset

 Su Temlett puts Growth Mindset under the microscope, exploring the differences between a fixed and a growth mindset, the centrality of language to the philosophy, and how a teacher can promote a growth mindset on both an individual and classroom level.

-Unable to listen right now?
-Have a read through instead:
+Can't listen right now?
+Have a read instead:

 Simon: Hey there everybody and welcome to Atomi Brainwaves.
 I’m your host Simon and I’m joined today by Su.
 Hello Su.